-8. Paid board positions for people with lived experience.
+8. Paid board positions for people with lived experience to monitor and approve Home, Together: Tompkins

 The Continuum of Care wants to ensure the inclusion of people with lived experience of unsheltered homelessness in all Home, Together: Tompkins projects and programs through paid board membership.
 Our homeless response system has a Youth Advisory Board that advises and monitors projects funded through our Youth Homelessness Demonstration Project.
 The CoC would apply that existing model to compose and fund a similar advisory board for adults with lived experience.
 The board would advise and approve Home, Together: Tompkins projects.
 All participating agencies would be highly encouraged to consult with the board throughout the planning stage of their projects.
 Once approved, these projects would also send quarterly reports to the board to track progress toward set goals.